 - Spoken-word uses an entire suite of alternative writing methods and poetic devices, providing opportunities for students’ creative development in new and substantial ways.

-- Having spoken-word poetry on the new HSC syllabus acts instantly signals its value, not just as engaging texts but as respected literature.
-This may eventually facilitate greater awareness for it among teachers, parents, and the broader community.
+- Having spoken-word poetry on the new HSC syllabus instantly signals its value, not just as engaging texts but as respected literature.
+This may eventually facilitate greater awareness of this new form among teachers, parents, and the broader community.

 - Spoken-word poetry events, like slams and open mics, have already been shown to increase young people’s engagement with poetry beyond the classroom.
 In the USA, young poets are credited with initiating the highest percentage of poetry readership in more than 15 years.
 This is good news if our aim in teaching is to inspire a lifelong love of language and literature.